 The Association follows the deferral method of accounting for contributions paid.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Sponsorship revenue is recognized based on the term of the sponsorship contract.
-Product sales, program revenue and services revenue are recognized when the products or services are delivered to the customer.
+Program and services revenue is recognized when services are delivered to the customer.